How to be a Financial Powerhouse – the Powerful Benefits of Compound Interest

 Simple Interest:

-simple interest = dollar amount of initial loan x interest rate
+simple interest = dollar amount of initial loan x interest rate.

 Compound Interest:

-Examples of compound interest and simple interest
+Example of compound interest

 Compound Interest: